brandoz2255/Obsidian-Notes/One_folder/Key Exchange.md

 In symmetric cryptography, both parties (e.g., Alice and Bob) must agree on a single key to encrypt and decrypt their communications.
 However, the challenge arises in how to securely exchange this key while maintaining the confidentiality of their conversation.

 **Out-of-Band Key Exchange**
-One method is using a secure key exchange method such as **Out-of-Band (OOB) key exchange**, which involveds using a different communication channel
+One method is using a secure key exchange method such as **Out-of-Band (OOB) key exchange**, which involveds using a different communication channel #fcard

 - **Meeting in person**: Alice and Bob can meet face-to-face to exchange the key.
 - **Physical transfer**: The key can be sent via a USB drive, physical mail, or another physical medium.